makelab-kaist/csvjs/README.md

 # make::lab csv utilities

-Make it easy to parse csv files, extract columns and rows, and transfor the data to numbers/strings/booleans.
+Make it easy to parse CSV files, extract columns and rows, and transform the data to numbers, strings, or booleans.

 ## Usage